The First Time (2012 film): Plot

-At the end of the party, Dave is in a bedroom with Jane, where she first flirts before complaining about her latest sexual misadventures.
-She notes that he's off, he realizes he'd rather be with Aubrey and leaves.
-Getting a text from Aubrey asking him to pick her up, he happily obliges.
+At the end of the party, Dave is in a bedroom with Jane, who first flirts before complaining about her latest sexual misadventures.
+She notes that he is off, he realizes he would rather be with Aubrey and leaves.
+Getting a text from Aubrey asking him to pick her up, he obliges.

-As Dave and Aubrey cruise, she tells him she's just dumped Ronny.
-They then pass the aftermath of an accident, the same van of the teens who'd offered them a ride right after they'd met.
-Greatly upsetting Aubrey, Dave pulls over.
-They realise their mutual feelings, and end up kissing.
+As Dave and Aubrey cruise, she tells him she just dumped Ronny.
+They then pass the aftermath of an accident, the same van of the teens who had offered them a ride right after they had met.
+Upsetting Aubrey, Dave pulls over.
+They realize their mutual feelings, and end up kissing.

 They meet at a park with Dave's little sister Stella the next day.
-As Aubrey's parents are out she invites Dave over.
-He struggles before deciding not to bring a condom.
+As Aubrey's parents are out for the night, she invites Dave over.
+He contemplates bringing a condom, but decides against it.
 As they make out, they hesitate before deciding to have sex.
-Dave awkwardly puts on a condom Aubrey gives him, and the scene fades out.
+Dave awkwardly puts on a condom Aubrey has.

-Afterwards, both are upset as it hasn't gone well, and they don't know how to talk about it.
-Everything they say makes it worse, and they say it was a mistake and should not see each other.
-They both immediately regret it.
-Aubrey keeps hoping Dave will call, while he repeatedly picks up his phone to call but backs down while still in his car.
+Afterwards, both are upset as neither felt satisfied, and feel awkward talking about it.
+Everything they say makes it worse, so they agree it was a mistake and should not see each other.
+They both regret it, Aubrey keeps hoping Dave will call, while he repeatedly starts to, but hangs up.

 Meeting with Simon and Big Corporation, he tells them the idea of sex was better than the reality.
-Simon tells him its no big deal, but Big Corporation reminds him that he finally found someone special.
-Dave and Aubrey just hit a speed bump because it was their first time, but they should try again.
+Simon tells him it is no big deal, but Big Corporation reminds him he found someone special.
+Dave and Aubrey hit a speed bump because it was their first time, but they should try again.

-The following morning, Aubrey tells her parents that she pushed away a great guy, and they try to soothe her.
+The following morning, Aubrey tells her parents she pushed away a great guy, and they try to soothe her.
 Dave is waiting for her in the driveway, declares his feelings and wants to try again.
-She acts uninterested, but asks for a ride.
+She acts uninterested, but asks for a ride to school.

 In the car, she agrees they should try again and work on the sex, and he is relieved.
-As he drops her off, they say goodbye awkwardly, but she runs back, breaking her rule with a warm, passionate, public kiss.
+As he drops her off, they say goodbye awkwardly, but she runs back, breaking her no PDA rule with a warm, passionate kiss.